juanc07/ImageHelper/ReadMe.txt

+// Imege helper using opencv to resize, scale, make it hires or lowres or removing red, green or blue from image

 //Be aware that this helpers have a dependencies that you need to install first

 // this are some of those dependencies but not all